wavesjs/waves-loaders/README.md

   // Load the file passing the path var myBufferLoader = createBufferLoader();
+  myBufferLoader.progressCallback = function(val){
+    // Do something with the progress value
+  }
   myBufferLoader.load('sound/file/url').then(
       function(buffer){
         // Do something with the loaded audio buffer },
       function(error){
-        // Catch an error during the loading or decodeAudioData process },
+        // Catch an error during the loading or decodeAudioData process }
-      function(progress){
-        // Do something with the progress value, value between 0.0 and 1 }
   );